0atman/noboilerplate/scripts/26-shuttle-tutorial.md

 I'll demo you all the code in a moment, but I want to show you how easy it is to request a database from shuttle.

 In the second codeblock, I've added a new param to the main function which is a sqlx pgPool struct.
-Normally we'd have to create this pool ourselves, with a database uri or similar.
+Normally we'd have to create this postgres pool ourselves, with a database uri or similar.

 The postgres annotation here builds this pool for us with sensible defaults.
 You can configure them, of course.

-Now, either locally or when built on shuttle's servers, your code will be passed a valid connection pool, connected transparently to a shuttle-managed docker database.
+Now, either locally or when built on shuttle's servers, your code will be passed a valid connection pool, connected transparently in dev to a local shuttle-managed docker database.

 If you would like to manage your own dev database, you can configure it to do that too.